Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Sparse Expander Graphs for Monitoring

+We utilize known properties of expander graphs: (a) expanders have many disjoint short paths \cite{kleinberg_short_1996}, (b) the diameter (specified by $diam(G)$) of an expander graph is $\bigO(\log n)$, and (c) expanders mix fast \cite{hoory_expander_2006}.

+We propose a message sending scheme similar to the one proposed by Valiant in~\cite{valiant_scheme_1982}.
+Source node $s$, that sends a message to destination $d$, performs a random walk of length $\log n$ to an intermediate destination $v_1 \in V$.
+After arrival at $v_1$, another random walk of length $\log n$ is performed to an intermediate destination $v_2 \in V$.
+This is repeated for $r$ times, after which the message is sent directly to the destination $d$.
+Each path between the vertices $\{s, v_1, \ldots, v_r\}$ is a random walk of length $\bigO(\log n)$.
+The last route from $v_r$ to $d$ is of length $\bigO(\log n)$ either since the diameter of the graph is $\bigO(\log n)$.
+Thus, overall route with $r$ intermediate nodes is of $\bigO(\log n)$ overlay edges, or, taking into account physical path, overall route complexity is $\bigO(\log ^2 n)$ edges.

-We propose a message sending scheme similar to the one proposed by Valiant in \cite{valiant_scheme_1982}.
-Source node $s$ that sends a message to destination $t$, performs a random walk of length $l=\log(n)$ to intermediate destination $v \in V$.
-The set of vertices visited by a length $l$ random walk on an expander graph is a randomly chosen sequence of $v_0, v_1, \dots, v_l$, where each $v_{i+1}$ is chosen uniformly at random and independently, among the neighbors of $v_i$, for $i=0,\dots, l-1$ \cite{chung_spectral_1996}.
-The sender sends the message along the path from $s$ to $v$, such that the path is a sequence of vertices chosen by the random walk, and then the random walk is performed again to deliver the message from $v$ to destination $t$.
-The message is sent through two paths, each of length $\log(n)$.
+The constructed expander-based overlay network most likely be of an irregular degree.
+As a consequence, some nodes are more likely to be visited by a random walk process~\cite{newman_measure_2005}.
+We reduce such bias towards high degree nodes by a method similar to the one proposed in \cite{le_concentration_2017} (see also random walk with Metropolis filter in~\cite{lovasz_random_1993}).
+Roughly speaking, we can systematically assign a weight to each edge, so that a random walk process will behave as in a regular graph.
+As such, the set of vertices visited by a length $t$ random walk on an expander graph would be a randomly chosen sequence of $v_0, v_1, \dots, v_{t-1}$, where each $v_{i+1}$ is chosen uniformly at random and independently among the neighbors of $v_i$, for $i=0,\dots, t-1$~\cite{chung_spectral_1996}.
+The last route form $v_r$ to $d$ is a non-random walk based forwarding.
+However, the vertex $v_r$ is different and random at each path instance.
+Therefore, the randomized property of the overall message sending scheme is not impaired.

-In fact, the sender can arbitrary choose the number of several intermediate destinations, such that a message would be sent from source to intermediate destinations $v_1, v_2, \dots v_r$ for some chosen $r$.
-Each path from source to intermediate destination and between the intermediate destinations, including destination $t$ chosen by $s$, is a random walk of length $\log(n)$.
-Overall route complexity is $O(\log n)$ overlay edges.
-If the underlying graph is an expander graph too, then the total route complexity is $O(\log n)$, otherwise it is $O(\log(n) + diam(G))$.